ARCHAEOLOGICAL INSTITUTE of AMERICA - Jacksonville Society

 SEASONAL LECTURES

-Our speaker presentations take place at noon, in Building 51 at the University of North Florida, Jacksonville, (1 UNF Dr, Jacksonville, FL 32224).
+PRESENTATIONS TAKE PLACE AT NOON EST, in Building 51 at the University of North Florida, Jacksonville, (1 UNF Dr, Jacksonville, FL 32224) UNLESS OTHERWISE NOTED.
 Email [email protected] to find out if Zoom is offered for each lecture.
 The lectures are free and open to the public.
 After the lecture, complimentary refreshments may be served in the Physical Anthropology Lab.
 On Saturdays, parking is free and the staff/faculty/vendor spaces are open to everyone.

 2024 MEETINGS & PRESENTATIONS